oVirt/ovirt-site/source/feature/trusted-compute-pools.html.md

 #### Run the exported VM

-1. Open "Virtual Machines" page, choose the exported VM
+1.  open **Virtual Machines** tab, choose the exported VM
-2. Right click the VM and run this VM
+2.  right click the VM and run this VM

 <Category:Feature>